boat077/mail-mcp-bridge/README.md

 3. Configure MCP server for Claude Desktop
 4. Clear Python cache

+> **Note:** This project has been tested on macOS 26 (Tahoe).
+It should work on macOS 12.0+, but other versions have not been tested yet.

 ### Setup Mail Quick Action

 Follow these steps to add a "Copy Message-ID" action to Mail: